ljiang09/headcount/ReadMe.md

 ## Run Python script

 Now, you can finally run the python script and generate Excel files for each day.
 In the command line, navigate to the folder where this ReadMe file is stored.
-Then, type `python main.py` and press enter, and see the newly-generated Excel sheets!
+Then, type either `python main.py` or `python3 main.py`, press enter, and see the newly-generated Excel sheets!